KundanKarna/Retails-Sales-Analysis-project-using-Power-BI/README.md

 📊 Outcome

 This project provides valuable experience in designing business-focused dashboards and working with real-world data integration scenarios.
-It’s ideal for anyone looking to build a strong portfolio in data analytics using Power BI. also there is file Full project process details with screenshot in folder Retail Sales Analysis using Power BI .
+It’s ideal for anyone looking to build a strong portfolio in data analytics using Power BI. also there is file Full project process details with screenshot in folder Retail Saleso Analysis using Power BI with Project Retail Sales doc.docx which gives full step by step process on how to get Analyzed output in Power BI